rsonger/software-engineering-lab/_posts/2022-05-31-scene_graph.md

 from material.material import Material

 class Mesh(Object3D):
-    """A visible object in the scene with geometric and appearance data.
+    """A visible object in the scene with geometric and appearance data.""" def __init__(self, geometry, material):

-    Mesh contains data geometric data related to the object vertices and material data about its appearance.
-    It also creates and stores a vertex array object (VAO) reference, and associates variables between vertex buffers and shader varriables."""
-    def __init__(self, geometry, material):
         super().__init__()